-Dawn says: "I’m a big fan of artificial grass – not only is it a soft surface, but it’s also low maintenance; a huge benefit when you’re busy with small children.
+Haven't considered artificial grass?
+It has its pros!
+Dawn herself is a fan – "Not only is it a soft surface, but it’s also low maintenance; a huge benefit when you’re busy with small children.
 You can install a safety surface underneath to help cushion falls and this is a grass that won’t sulk if it’s in a shady area or under trees."

 Include safe water features

-Dawn says: "Most parents would rather be without a pond, after all, we have enough to worry about without adding to our stress list.
-However, kids do love water so it’s worth including it in some way.
-An old butler sink with plug under an outdoor tap can mean hours of fun and splashing around but you can take away the plug whenever you’re not around to supervise.
+Dawn says: "Most parents would rather be without a pond – after all, we have enough to worry about without adding to our stress list.
+However, kids do love water so it’s worth including it in some way."

 Avoid toxic plants